History of HP Arts

 Through annual grants and donations from parents and community members, HP Arts provides funding for programs and capital items for all eight HPISD campuses.
 In addition, HP Arts has undertaken several major initiatives over the years:

 To date, HP Arts has provided over 1.3 million dollars of arts programming and equipment to benefit HPISD students in grades K through 12.
 HP Arts also supports major district arts events such as the Highlander Festival Arts Showcase and the Highland Park Literary Festival.
 While the main focus is arts enrichment for students, HP Arts also annually funds the Linda Raya Scholarships to HPHS graduating seniors, honors a community member who has been a significant supporter of arts within HPISD with the Arts Advocate Award, hosts a Fine Arts Faculty Appreciation Event, and recognizes outstanding teachers with the Fine Art Teacher of the Year Award and the Arts in Education Teacher Award (a non-arts teacher who uses the arts to enrich classroom curriculum).
-In addition, The Artisan newsletter is published three times a year to update HP Arts patrons on current activities.There is a quote attributed to Pablo Picasso which says, “Every child is an artist.
+In addition, The Artisan newsletter is published multiple times a year to update HP Arts patrons on current activities.There is a quote attributed to Pablo Picasso which says, “Every child is an artist.
 The problem is how to remain an artist once he grows up.”
 HP Arts continues to provide artistic experiences and outlets for every child in HPISD to sustain their “inner artist.”
 Long after they leave Highland Park, they will be able to seek out and appreciate the art that is a part of everyday life.